arlojay/melvinland/README.md

 Created with [Construct 3](https://construct.net).

 Not all of the assets are not owned by me; many are created by @sirninjamonkey on Discord [(link to message)](https://discord.com/channels/1198501071363002408/1216876144926789754/1329845386185150514).

+# Changelogs

+## v1.0.2.0
+* Added music and sound effects
+* Added mobile controls
+* Updated textures to official tilesheet
+* Fixed the one grass tuft near the beginning
+* Fixed camera starting in the corner
+* Moved a secret
+* Minor visual tweaks